Taking Care Of Your Kitten

 Vaccinations

 Consult the vet card or certificate given to you for the booster dates for Feline Respiratory Disease (Flu) and Feline Enteritis (also known as Feline Panleukopenia).
-Your kitten requires two F3 vaccinations after 10 weeks, they will have received at least one of those vaccinations.
+Your kitten requires two F3 vaccinations after 10 weeks for best immunity, they will have received at least one of those vaccinations.
 If your vet insists on a 3rd kitten vaccination politely refuse, there is anecdotal evidence to suggest that over vaccinating can cause illness.
 Thereafter he/she will need an annual booster.
 Make sure your kitten receives the same vaccine as indicated by the sticker on their Vaccination card, and most certainly NOT the inactivated multi vaccinations of F4 or F5.
 Be aware that some vets will encourage you to vaccinate against Chlamydia, involving two more vaccinations which are not necessary for an indoor cat.
 I do not recommend the use of the Leukemia or FIV vaccination at this point, your kitten will not be coming into contact with other outside cats and in this case these vaccinations are superfluous.
 Your guarantee with me is void if you vaccinate against these instructions.
 If you have another cat which has been an outside cat, a shelter cat or has been mixing with other cats of unknown status I recommend that you have your current cats.
 Leuk/Aids status confirmed before your new arrival.
 My cattery is Leuk/Aids tested and negative.
 We require a vet visit within 72 hours to confirm the kitten is in good health in your vet’s opinion.
 This will make you feel comfortable that you have a healthy kitten and will give you a chance to get to know your vet and him/her a chance to have a health baseline on the kitten.
 A crisis is not a good time to meet a new vet.
 This visit also ensures compliance with the health guarantee.

 Fleas, worms and other pests